-Hypodermic tubing is differentiated from other types of tubing by its own set of gauge sizes.
+Hypodermic tubing is differentiated from other types of the tubing by its own set of gauge sizes.
 For example, fractional tubing is measured by outside diameter and wall thickness, using common fraction sizes like 1/4" outside diameter combined with a .035" wall thickness.
-Hypodermic tubing comes in thin, regular and heavy wall varieties.
-Hypodermic tubing may be offered in 6", 12", 24" or 36" lengths.
+Hypodermic tubing comes in thin, regular, and heavy wall varieties.
+Hypodermic tubing may be offered in 6", 12", 24", or 36" lengths.
 However, hypodermic tubing, or needle tubing, is categorized by gauges, which are determined by the outside diameter and the inside diameter of the tube.
 Hypodermic tubing can range from .005" to .259" outside diameter and .002" to .239" inside diameter.
-Hypodermic tubing gauges are generally found numbered between 3 and 35, the smaller the number, the larger the diameters.
+Hypodermic tubing gauges are generally found numbered between 3 and 35.
+The smaller the number, the larger the diameters.
 For medical applications, the largest usable gauge size is 7, while the smallest usable gauge size is 33.
-Hypodermic tubing gauges are rooted in the Birmingham Gage, which is otherwise known as Stub's Iron Wire Gage and also measures the thicknesses of pipes.
-Hypodermic tubing manufacturers should have gauge size charts available to assist in deciding which type of hypodermic tubing is needed for a specific application.
+Hypodermic tubing gauges are rooted in the Birmingham Gage, which is otherwise known as Stub's Iron Wire Gage and also measure pipes' thicknesses.
+Hypodermic tubing manufacturers should have gauge size charts available to decide which type of hypodermic tubing is needed for a specific application.